cryptocoinexplorer/Open-Source-CCE-4.0/docs/dbload.rst

 * [loader]
     - blockcheck: (Suggested: 250)
             - Number of blocks back to check for orphans when the loader is called.
     - stats: (Suggested: true)
             - Boolean indicating if the statistics module is to be run.
     - truncwarn: (Suggested: ignore)
             - Value to use for PyMySQL warnings filter.
 Decimal is set to 30, 12 in the database.
             - Since decimal types can cause unnecessary truncation warnings, ignore is the suggested setting.
             - To have PyMySQL warnings go to the default stderr, set this to 'always'.
+    - rpctimeout: (**Strongly suggested to keep at 10**)
+            - RPC command timeout in seconds
+            - Should only be changed from 10 on VERY SLOW systems
+            - Consider upgrading the system if the need to change this occurs

 * [stat]
     - richlistlen: (Suggested: 1000)